DebugOutput/about-this-organization/README.md

 This organization will be used for Philips Internal repositories.

-<a name="who"></a>
-## Who should use this?

-Currently we're running a GitHub Pilot to see how we can use GitHub for our code repositories within Philips.

-<a name="join"></a>
-## Can I join this Pilot?

-Although it's still a pilot, we definitively want more people to join.
-Send an email to: @jeroenknoops with some short motivation and we will add you.
+Since April 2020, GitHub is officially availiable for all developers in Philips.

 <a name="public"></a>
 ## Why is this repo public?

-This repository is public, so people who want to join the Pilot can find it.
+This repository is public, so Philips employees who want to join can find it.
 The rest of the repositories will be either: *Internal* or *Private*

 <a name="status"></a>
 ## Status
-GitHub Pilot status: *testing*
+GitHub Pilot status: *success*

 <a name="philips-organizations"></a>
 ## Philips Organizations